interacto/angular-session/README.md

   <br/>

-- **Using the Angular native API** by clicking on the button 'Clear text (v2)'.
+- **Using the Angular native API** by clicking on the button `Clear text #2`.
 See: https://angular.io/guide/user-input You need to:
     - use the `(click)` directive
     - define a method in the component that will be called on each button click